-Schematically, the general SCI hierarchy can be viewed in the following way:
+Schematically, the general SCI hierarchy can be viewed in the following way.

-Note that the highlighted Σ_1^{α} and Π_1^{α} classes are crucial as they guarantee the existence of algorithms that will never make mistakes.
-Thus, they become crucial in computer-assisted proofs, see §6.
+Note that the highlighted Σ_1^{α} and Π_1^{α} classes are crucial as they guarantee existence of algorithms that will never make mistakes, thus they become crucial in computer-assisted proofs, see §1.3 and §3.